AdamBoley/Project-Beergate/README.md

 8/9/22:
 Whilst using the deployed app using the Chrome browser of my Android mobile device, I noted with some alarm that the CK-Editor rich text fields for the add_review page and the add-comment section of the review page was not displaying.
 Further investigation revealed that this bug extended to the deployed version on my PC as well, indicating that the problem lay with the deployed site.

-Since this problem only existed on the deployed version of the app, fixing it required many pushes with debug turned off, and then redeploying on Heroku.
+Since this problem only existed on the deployed version of the app, fixing it required many commits with debug turned off, and then redeploying on Heroku.
+The commit history of this project from 8/9/22 to 9/9/22 has many small commits that were tweaking various settings and code

 During the attempts the fix this bug, it was noted that the CK editor does not display on the local version either - this is only an issue when Debug is off

-May need to add (blank=True, null=True) to RichTextField in models.py

 Per [this StackOverflow question](https://stackoverflow.com/questions/71814013/djangos-ckeditor-not-appearing-in-admin-panel), I inspected the form, and noted that the actual textarea input element has visibilty: hidden.
 However, if visibility: hidden is unchecked in the Chrome developer tools, a standard textarea element appears, not a full rich text editor

-Per documentation - run the collectstatic command in the terminal

-Fixes tried:
+I tried many fixes, including:
 `<script>CKEDITOR.replace('editor1');</script>`

 `{{ form.text | safe }}`

 `{{ form.as_p | safe }}`

+Halfway through this attempt at fixing the bugs I had met with no success, so I switched to using the TinyMCE rich text editor.
+Attempts at implementing this proved as fruitless as before.

 From the developer tools, I see that the TinyMCE editor textarea is not displaying properly because the JS file that controls it cannot be located and hence loaded.
 This is not a problem with Debug turned on in local development.